landaire/O7/README.md

 ## Credits

-Thanks to Pyrrhuloxia, Doyl3, tadpolefishtaco, and others in the O7 Discord for providing some of these audio clips.
+Thanks to grayproduct, Pyrrhuloxia, Doyl3, tadpolefishtaco, and others in the O7 Discord for providing some of these audio clips.